 In today’s hockey climate, and maybe it has always been this way, there seems to be a false hope held by many parents of young players who yearn for their kid to be the best, to be elite, to go Division I. And when that doesn’t happen, fingers are pointed and blame is dispersed, and hopes come crashing down.

-If we can learn anything from the tragedy that struck the Humboldt Broncos hockey team, it’s that none of that stuff matters.
+If we can learn anything from the tragedy that struck the Humboldt Broncos hockey team on April 6, 2018, it’s that none of that stuff matters.

 We get too bent out of shape on wins and losses.